 I was told on the phone I have an interview for modelling with possible TV Commercial jobs lined up.
 My husband and I are not assertive people, we can’t say no to anyone.
 We felt pressure to sign up and give a 300 dollar deposit for the school and commit to pay 87 bucks a week for school.
 Over the next few days we kept telling them “NO” and they continuously ignored my refusal to join the school insisting I show up, and now they want $1,740, Ksenia of Coral Springs, FL

-One thing that modelling agencies get a bad name for is over promising and under delivering, and given the comments above and what you might have already read online, you should be mindful of this if you are considering using the John Casablancas modeling and career centers.
+One thing that modeling agencies get a bad name for is over promising and under delivering, and given the comments above and what you might have already read online, you should be mindful of this if you are considering using the John Casablancas modeling and career centers.

 The choice now is for you to decide if you would like to take the John Casablancas route to get discovered, or if you now realize that your talent would be best developed with a more ethical agency.

 Tony – WFHW